SOUTH CAROLINA DUI ATTORNEY | FORT MILL | ROCK HILL

 After reviewing our website, the next step is to call our firm and schedule a personal meeting.
 Once we have more information, we answer your questions and give some initial guidance.
 Once we have all the State’s evidence, we discuss options and make recommendations.
 In the end, you make all decisions.
 We work for you.

 If you decide to hire us, we pledge to fight hard and do our best for you.
 We know you are counting on us.
 Don’t give up just because you have been charged.
 An arrest does not always mean conviction.
 DUI defense is a process.
 Searching for an experienced York County DUI attorney begins that process.
 We appreciate the anxiety you are feeling.
-Let us take some of the worry away.
+Let us take some of the worries away.
 Thank you for considering our firm.
 Call now and let’s start your defense.

-For more information about your DUI charges, here is a brief summary of the laws.
+For more information about your DUI charges, here is a summary of the laws.
 We hope it helps you understand what you are facing:

 DRIVING UNDER INFLUENCE (DUI) – SECTION 56-5-2930

 As everyone knows, it is illegal to drive “drunk” or “impaired.”
 However, DUI laws apply to any motorized vehicle under the influence of alcohol and/or drugs, in any combination.
 You can drink and then drive but cannot be “materially and appreciably impaired.”
 At present, the “legal limit” is 0.08.
 However, you don’t have to be “legally drunk” to be charged with DUI.
 Even if your BAC reading is below 0.08, the State can still prosecute if they can prove you are unsafe to operate a vehicle.
 If your BAC is 0.05 or below, you are statutorily presumed to not be impaired.
-But watch out for drug based impairment issues here.
+But watch out for drug-based impairment issues here.

 Make note, the legal term “any motorized vehicle” includes cars, trucks, motorcycles, mopeds, and golf carts.
 Yes, even golf carts.
 If you drink and then drive around the neighborhood, you can be arrested for DUI.
 Also remember that “drunk driving” or “impairment” can result from alcohol (beer, wine, liquor) and/or drugs (prescription, illegal, natural).
 Even if you follow your doctor’s prescription, you can be arrested for DUI if you appear impaired.
-However, to prove drug based impairment, the State will need blood / urine test results or a Drug Recognition Expert (DRE) to testify at trial.
+However, to prove drug-based impairment, the State will need blood/urine test results or a Drug Recognition Expert (DRE) to testify at trial.

 DRIVING WITH AN UNLAWFUL ALCOHOL CONCENTRATION (DUAC) – SECTION 56-5-2933